merlante/reserved-stock-processor/README.md

 ```
 Use this command (or the next variation) if you want to build an executable suitable for running in a linux-based docker image (see below).

-The same, but specify that docker is the container runtime, rather than podman.
+If you want to specify that docker is the container runtime, rather than podman, the default, do:
 ```shell script
 ./mvnw package -Pnative -Dnative-image.container-runtime=docker -Dquarkus.native.container-build=true
 ```